AllthePigs Theatre Company

 AllthePigs Theatre Company is an independent theatre company based in London.
 Their stated mission is to "showcase the hidden gems of the past, champion up-and-coming playwrights, and give both the platform to shine".

 History

 AllthePigs were formed by Ami Stidolph and Sam Carrack upon graduating the Oxford School of Drama.

 The company's first plays were written by first time writers, and were presented at the Hen and Chickens Theatre and played alongside Isabelle Wright's Peepshow.

 Previous productions

 First Time Writers Initiative

 Running from the beginning the First Time Writers Initiative was set up by the AllthePigs and selects individuals who have never had a play professionally produced before and takes them on a 16-week intensive course of workshops, readings and rehearsals, eventually creating a 30-minute play, and pairing them up with an up-and-coming director.

 Each short play then runs alongside a published production as selected by AllthePigs.

-From 2010-2012 each writer had two performances of their play.
+From 2010 to 2012 each writer had two performances of their play.
 In 2013, each writer had a full week of performances.